przemek83/penna-model/README.md

 | Visual Studio Code | 1.92.0 |

 # Usage
-Call `penna-model` binary and pass appropriate configuration file as parameter:
+Call `penna-model` binary and pass the appropriate configuration file as a parameter:

     penna-model config.yaml